webplatform/docs/guides/html_structural_elements/index.md

 ---
-title: html structural elements
+title: HTML structural elements
+readiness: 'Ready to Use'
+summary: 'This article provides a tour through the elements available in HTML to structure and group content, from old favourites like &lt;div&gt; to new HTML5 additions such as &lt;article&gt; and &lt;aside&gt;.'
 tags:
   - Guides
-readiness: 'Ready to Use'
-summary: 'This article provides a tour through the elements available in HTML to structure and group content, from old favourites like <div> to new HTML5 additions such as <article> and <aside>.'
 uri: 'guides/html structural elements'

 ---
-# HTML structural elements

-## Summary
+## <span>Summary</span>

-This article provides a tour through the elements available in HTML to structure and group content, from old favourites like \<div\> to new HTML5 additions such as \<article\> and \<aside\>.
+This article provides a tour through the elements available in HTML to structure and group content, from old favourites like &lt;div&gt; to new HTML5 additions such as &lt;article&gt; and &lt;aside&gt;.

-## Introduction
+## <span>Introduction</span>

 Now we've gotten to grips with the basics of HTML, what is contained inside the document `<head>`, and the different building blocks most commonly used to structure different items of content inside the `<body>`, we can look at the overall structure of the HTML content, and what distinct sections the page contains.

-## A typical page structure
+## <span>A typical page structure</span>

 Before you read any further, go and have a look at some of your favourite websites.
 They will have vastly differing content, functionality, and look and feel, but they will all have common structural elements.
 There are very few sites that don't at least loosely follow this pattern: